Premium Bank

 • strategy - workshop

-We started breaking the POV into several smaller and actionable sub-questions, using “How Might We” questions to explore ideas that can help us solve our design challenge.
+We started breaking the problem into several smaller and actionable sub-questions, using “How Might We” questions to explore ideas that can help us solve our design challenge.
 Moreover, we analysed the heuristic evaluation defined in the previous stage to create recommendations for improvement for every principle, and review them through collaborative workshops.

 Design

 The ideation phase was enriched in the final stage with handwriting sketches to propose, explore, refine and communicate ideas in a timely and cost-efficient manner.
-The written word was also useful to convey their meaning in full, including annotations such as names, labels and explanations.

 • design - handwriting sketches 1